humairshoukat/Random-Password-Generator/README.md

 # RandomPasswordGenerator-JavaScript
-Developed a Javascript Program which generate random password on user demand.
-You can try it out here: https://humairshoukat.github.io/Random-Password-Generator/
+Made a Javascript Program which generate random password on user demand.
+You can try it here: https://humairshoukat.github.io/Random-Password-Generator/